Arunrajmla/s3-automation-tool/README.md

 Feel free to fork the repository and submit pull requests to enhance functionality.

 ---
-For any issues or inquiries, contact [Your Name/Email].
+For any issues or inquiries, contact [Arunraj Katturaja/arunrajkcs@gmail.com].